phieule-developer/syncthing_v4/README.md

 bug, feel free to report it in the [GitHub issue tracker][10].

-If you believe that you’ve found a Syncthing-related security vulnerability, please report it by emailing security@syncthing.net.
+If you believe that you’ve found a Syncthing-related security vulnerability, please report it by emailing security@localhost.
 Do not report it in the Forum or issue tracker.

 ## Building